I won’t bury the lead. If you invest $200/month for 40 years, this is how much you’ll end up with.

-An IUL policy is likely to erode 82% of your wealth compared to investing directly in an index fund.
+An IUL policy is likely to erode 82% of your wealth compared to investing directly in an index fund that tracks the same index.
 How do I know this?
-Because I bought one, read every page of the policy, and did the math.
+Because I bought one, read all 91 pages of the policy, and did the math.

 I have been seeing a rash of insurance salesmen on social media representing their insurance products as investments.
 They ignore the death benefit (the insurance part of an IUL insurance policy) and instead talk about the amazing compound growth, tax benefits, unlimited banking, retirement income, etc.

 After seeing these social media posts, I clicked on one of their links in bio and set up a meeting.
 I was on two different zoom sales calls that lasted about 90 minutes in total.
 I recorded them in their entirety.
 They pitched me the product, I gave them all my info, and I bought it.
 For what it’s worth, the policy I bought was through World Financial Group (WFG) which is an insurance MLM and they sold me an Transamerica policy.
 The policy I purchased is typical of every other one I have ever seen.